GPUOpen-Tools/compressonator/README.md

 You will need the following:

 1. Visual Studio 2015 to build the applications and libs
 2. Common folder (submodule), or you can obtain the folder content from the [GPU Open site (CxlCommon)] (https://github.com/GPUOpen-Tools/CxlCommon) .
-You will only need the contents of the following folder for compressonator build:
+You will only need the contents of the following folder for compressonator build (you can run the SparseCheckoutCommon.sh to get only this content):

 - Common/Lib/AMD/APPSDK/3-0/
 - Common/Lib/Ext/Boost/boost_1_59_0/boost/